Region: Southern Africa

 During the Scramble for Africa in the 1880s, Portugal had to cede much of the territory it claimed in East Africa to Cecil Rhodes’ British South Africa Company and British East Africa Company, however Portugal’s claim over Mozambique was affirmed by the Berlin Conference of 1885.
 At this time, Mozambique’s infrastructure was developed with much assistance from the British, as both British Central Africa/Nyassaland and Northern Rhodesia both depended on railroads and roads connecting these areas with the ports of Beira and Mozambique.

 In 1891 the Portuguese shifted the administration of much of the country to large private companies which were granted control over mining, fishing, infrastructure, communications and taxing locals.
-In return the company was exempt from paying taxes for 25 years in exchange for 10% share ownership and 7.5% of the profits.
 The largest charters were given in 1891 to the Mozambique Company to administer the southern part of the country from Beira for 50 years and the British owned Nyassa Company for 35 years to control the territory north of the Lurio River.
 In 1892, the Zambezia Company was also established to administer the middle area of the country around the mouth of the Zambezi River.
 While the Zambezia Company was never officially chartered, it became the largest of the three.